🧡 Skip to main content🔍 Skip to search

 Finalize

 Finalizing the Task.
-After finished with configuring the choice in the Action that pings SMTP server, click OK to return to Task Wizard.
-Click Next to proceed to Run As settings, then to Reports tab.
-Remove checkbox from Send email upon successful completion since, probably, we do not need to receive an email every time the ping is successful.
+After finishing with configuring the choice in the Action that pings the SMTP server, click OK to return to the Task Wizard.
+Click Next to proceed to the Run As settings, then to the Reports tab.
+Remove the checkbox from Send email upon successful completion since, probably, we do not need to receive an email every time the ping is successful.

-Give Task a name and description in the Task tab and click Next to go to Finish section.
-Due to complexity of the Task, let us click the Advanced button to open it's properties.
+Give the Task a name and description in the Task tab and click Next to go to the Finish section.
+Due to the complexity of the Task, let us click the Advanced button to open its properties.

-Also, we can choose to stop already running instance of the Task if it runs longer than, say, 1 hour which is already way too long for performing the specified Actions.
+Also, we can choose to stop an already running instance of the Task if it runs longer than, say, 1 hour, which is already way too long for performing the specified Actions.

 Ping test · Do not start the new task